cmotc/old_tox_wiki/Coding-Style.md

 than an indication of whether the computation succeeded, are not subject to this rule.
 Generally they indicate failure by returning some out-of-range result.
-Typical examples would be functions that return pointers; they use NULL or the ERR_PTR mechanism to report failure.t failure.
+Typical examples would be functions that return pointers; they use NULL or the ERR_PTR mechanism to report failure.